dduriba/dduriba.github.io/_posts/Cyberpunk-2077/2024-12-22-cyberpunk-2077-shard-articles.md

 {: .notice--cyberpunk-cyan}

 <div class="cyberpunk-bg cyberpunk-grey">
+<span class="cyberpunk-lightgreen" style="display: inline-block; margin-bottom: 8px;">Can be found inside Viktor's Clinic, on the desk in front of Viktor's computer.<br>
+Can be found on Ebunike docks.</span><br>
 Kazuo Kano – ronin from Osaka
 <br><br>
 Kazuo Kano's name is on the lips of everyone in the boxing world.
 The up-and-coming light heavyweight remains undefeated after twenty professional fights, seventeen of which were won by technical knockout.<br>